 Do you need to pay to run in the Upper Rock Nature Reserve?

-The Upper Rock Nature Reserve charges an entry fee for tourists (around £13 for adults).
-However, if you enter before the gates open (usually before 9am) or after they close, access is free.
-Many local runners go early morning for exactly this reason.
-Residents with a Nature Reserve pass can enter anytime.
+The Upper Rock charges an entry fee for tourists.
+Public listings indicate around £13 for adults, though this is subject to change.
+Many local runners go early morning before the gates open, when access is free.
+Residents with a Nature Reserve pass can enter any time.

 Are the trails in Gibraltar well-marked?

 Mostly yes.
-The main routes like the Mediterranean Steps and the Upper Rock loop have signage.
+The main routes, including the Mediterranean Steps and the Royal Anglian Way, have signage.
 Some of the smaller connecting paths between trails are less obvious.
 The Rock is small enough that you cannot get truly lost, but bringing a phone with GPS is sensible for your first few runs.

 Can you run with a dog in Gibraltar?